Master’s in Religious Studies Programs in California

-The types of courses one takes are often linked to a specific program focus.
-General religious studies courses could span elements of politics, sociology, psychology, philosophy and anthropology.
+A master’s in religious studies could be a unique degree that might appeal to the scholar and spiritually-minded individual.
+The courses you might take are often linked to a specific program focus.
+General religious studies courses could span elements of politics, sociology, psychology, philosophy, and anthropology.
 Some examples are listed below.

 - Literature and Art